ecmwf/aviso/docs/source/guide/past_notifications.rst

 Users can also explicitly replay past notifications.
 Aviso can deliver notifications from the ECMWF server up to 14 days in the past.
-This can also be used to test the listener configuration with real notifications.​ Here an example, launch Aviso with the following options:​
+This can also be used to test the listener configuration with real notifications.​ Here is an example, launch Aviso with the following options:​

 .. code-block:: console